-Over the past 7 years, we have built a research group with a practice of regular meetings and research presentations.
-We have offered international and local seminars on selected topics and organized a PhD-course with international guest teachers (Language in the new media).
-It is our vision to continue to be an attraction pole for young researchers around our key topics.
-Several members have been involved in externally funded projects, and subgroupings of members continue to form and reform in current and planned projects (see Projects, finished, current, planned).
-We regularly offer to our members training in digital tools in language variation research.
+Over the past 10 years, we have built a research group with a practice of regular meetings, events and research presentations.
+We have offered international and local seminars and conferences and a PhD-course with international guest teachers (Language in the new media).
+Junior scholars are an integrated part of our group and we wish to continue to be an attraction pole for young researchers around our key topics and focus areas.

-- How are norms of language use developed and maintained in the communities where the studied languages are used, including through the (new) media?
+- How are norms of language use developed and maintained in the communities of the studied languages, including through the (new) media?

-- How can corpora of spoken and written communication improve our understanding of norm, variation and change in these languages (in production as well as in interactional patterns)?
+- How can corpora of spoken and written communication improve our understanding of norm, variation and change in these languages’ production or interactional patterns?

 - How can contrasts between usage patterns in the various languages and cultures help understand the potential in variation and structure in human language and the outcome of language contact?

 - How can the study of contrasts shed light on the difficulties these languages pose for Danish-speaking L2-learners (collab. with “Language in Education”)?

 - Institutional discourse and gender in Andalusia (Spain)

 - Language contact in European border zones and multilingual cities.
 Collaborative book project based on international conference in August 2021, Danish and German as European neighbour languages.